 - Launching strategic discussions on commercialisation and marketing options

 - Engaging in dialogue on how the objectives that have been set can be met

 - Using innovative methods to move forward a particular issue if necessary

 - Evaluating the programme to assess whether the goals have been met, and improving the effectiveness at the programme level

 Project Management Jülich (PtJ) has been commissioned by several ministries to implement research and innovation funding programmes both at technical and organisational level and in line with the latest funding guidelines.
 For SINTEG, PtJ has been charged with project funding and support with the management of the programme.

-The SINTEG showcases project will run for four years.
+The SINTEG showcases were running for four years.